AICPA-ADS/AuditData-API/GL-Primer.md

 ### Trial Balance

 The trial balance end point allows a user to request journal entries for a specific period end.
 The end date must be provided.
-The default trial balance will return values for the latest reporting period.
+The default trial balance will return values for the latest reporting year.
 If a start date is provided, then the period from the specified start date to the specified end date will be provided if available.
-All available periods can be queried using the period end-point. (see base modules below)
+All available periods can be queried using the period end-point. (see base modules below).
+The start date must use the start date provided form the period rest point.

 Only one reporting period is returned at a time.

+The opening balances returned are the opening balances after opening journal entries have been applied.
+To define a tradional year to year comparison of a trial balance to API calls would be made for the period ends requested.
+The opening balances are equal to the end of period balance + opening period journals.

 Additional parameters can be provided to get budget information by passing a budget flag parameter with a value of budget.
 If no value is provided the default value is the actual value.